 1. Email feels personal.

-When a business’s posts appear on your social media feeds, there is very little connection to you personally.
+When you see a business’s post on your social media feed, there is very little connection to you personally.
 When you receive an email directly to your inbox, it adds a personal level not possible on social media outside of direct messaging and wall posts (which are quite difficult to do in large numbers).

 2. You can reach everyone you are targeting.